Manage Citrix Endpoint Analysis client for Device Posture service

 Installation of the EPA client

 During runtime, the Device Posture service prompts the end user to download and install the EPA client during run-time.
 For details, see End-user flow.
 Usually, an EPA client does not require local admin rights to download and install on an endpoint.
 However, to run device certificate check scans on an end device, the EPA client must be installed with administrator access.
+For details about installing EPA client with administrator access, see Install device certificate on the end device.

 Distribution of the EPA client